 The PGCE primary course is a one-year full-time programme.
-It prepares you to teach in primary schools, addressing the government’s initial teacher training requirements.
-You are supported and challenged to evaluate your experience against these requirements and participate in activities throughout the year to develop new skills and knowledge.
+It prepares you to teach in primary schools.
+You are supported and challenged to evaluate your experience against the government’s initial teacher training requirements and participate in activities throughout the year to develop new skills and knowledge.

 You will spend at least two thirds of your time on the course working in schools, returning to the University for a number of days across the year.

-Prior to the course, you will undertake pre-course reading related to primary education and to educational matters generally.
+Prior to the course, you will undertake pre-course activities and reading.
 We expect you to keep up to date with educational debates and current issues in the media.
 It is also a very important time for you to develop your knowledge of the subjects in the primary curriculum.

 At University you are part of a vibrant cohort of beginning primary teachers.
-You will explore principles which underlie the teaching of the primary curriculum, varied and detailed approaches to teaching the curriculum and wider issues of becoming a teacher such as child protection and special educational needs.
+You will explore principles which underlie the teaching of the primary curriculum, varied and detailed approaches to teaching the curriculum and wider issues of becoming a teacher such as safeguarding and special educational needs.

-Practical Teaching is assessed by the University tutors, school based mentors and coordinators, and External Examiners.
-Account is taken of your work over all of the course.
+Practical teaching is assessed by the University tutors, school-based mentors and coordinators, and External Examiners.
+Account is taken of your work over the course in a holistic way.

-On the course, you are required to submit various pieces of work related to your course.
-The assignments may be written pieces or presentations and may include collaborative work.
+You are required to submit various pieces of work related to your course.
+These include written reflections, presentations and collaborative work.

 All our Initial Teacher Training courses are highly rated locally and many of our students go on to work in partner schools each year.
 Ofsted judged the PGCE course to be ‘outstanding’ in 2014.